smcashman/AllAboard/README.md

 ## Technical

 The backend of this app uses NodeJS with ExpressJS for the server and MongoDB (with Mongoose) as the database.
-The email function is powered by NodeMailer
+The email function is powered by NodeMailer.
 The API has an endpoint to return all employees currently listed and an endpoint to return a specific employee.

 ## Authors